prysmaticlabs/documentation/website/docs/contribute/doc-standards.md

 The purpose of a walkthrough is to tell the user _how_ to do something.
 They do not need to convince the reader of something or explain a concept.
 Walkthroughs are a list of steps the reader must follow to achieve a process or function.

-The vast majority of documentation within the df falls under the _Walkthrough_ category.
+The vast majority of documentation within the this manual falls under the _Walkthrough_ category.
 Walkthroughs are generally quite short, have a neutral tone, and teach the reader how to achieve a particular process or function.
 They present the reader with concrete steps on where to go, what to type, and things they should click on.
 There is little to no _conceptual_ information within walkthroughs.

 #### Function or process